 ← Mobile/tablet users, scroll sideways to view full table →

-General guide only.
-Source: www.canstar.com.au – 15/08/2023.
-Average energy consumption figures based on clothes washers listed in the Commonwealth of Australia E3 Program’s Registration database, which assumes 3 uses per week using a warm wash.
-Electricity usage cost estimates based on the average electricity usage rate of 33.2c/kWh.
-Average electricity usage rates are based on single-rate, non-solar only plans on Canstar’s database, available for an annual usage of 4,347 kWh.
+Source: www.canstarblue.com.au – 29/07/2024.
+Average energy consumption figures based on clothes washers listed in the Commonwealth of Australia E3 Program’s Registration database, which assumes 7 uses per week using a warm wash (calculations adjusted to 3 uses per week).
+Electricity usage cost estimates based on the average electricity usage rate of 32.1 c/kWh.
+Average electricity usage rates are based on single-rate, non-solar only plans on Canstar’s database, available for an annual usage of 4,373 kWh.

-From the data above, we can that some households could save about $48 a year by upgrading their one or two star-rated washing machine for more a efficient, five or 5.5 star model.
-Of course, the savings could be even greater depending on your location, usage, model type and wash settings, so it may pay to investigate your options next time you are in market for a new washer.
+From the data above, we can see that users could make a saving of about $45 by upgrading from a one or two-star rated washing machine, to a five or 5.5-star model.
+Of course, the savings could be even greater depending on your location, usage, model type and wash settings.
+It may pay to investigate your options next time you’re in the market for a new washer.

 Paying too much for power?
 Compare cheap electricity plans below